daniboomerang/synoptic-SVG-demo/demo/README.md

 # General behaviour:

- * Periodically pools data from a server.
+ * Periodically pools data from the server.
  * Waits for the server response and updates the SVG image according to this data.
  * Mocks the connexion with the satelite.